codenohito/web-app-template/CONTRIBUTING.md

 Pull requests with the wrong formatted code can be rejected.

+## Run for development

+Use `npm start` to run webpack in watch mode.
+The result will be in the `dist` directory.
+You can serve this directory with any web server like the [http-server](https://www.npmjs.com/package/http-server) npm package or default Ruby static server for example: `ruby -run -e httpd . -p 3000`.

 ## Configuring build

 For building we use [webpack](https://webpack.js.org).
 Config is in the `webpack.config.js` file.